frostdev03/Arm-Robot-Inverse-Kinematics/README.md

 2. **Software Installation:**
    - Upload the code to the ESP-32 using Arduino IDE.
    - Install required Python packages if simulations are used.
+   - Connect and access the camera (automation).
+   - Control manually in browser using websocket (just write the ESP32 IP address in ur browser).
 3. **Run the System:** Power on the ESP-32 and control the arm using the provided control mechanisms.

 ## Main Program